Skip to content

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” For more info click here

-saw that the people [were] loosed ; (for Aaron Aaron is an English masculine given name.
+saw that the people had gotten out of control ; (because Aaron Aaron is an English masculine given name.
 The ‘h’ phoneme in the original Hebrew pronunciation “Aharon” (אהרן) is dropped in the Greek, Ἀαρών, from which the English form, Aaron, is derived.
 The brother of Moses, is described in the Torah, the Quran and the Baha’i Iqan.
-The origin of the biblical name is uncertain; however, an Ancient Egyptian origin may indicate “aha rw” meaning “warrior lion”, For more info click here had made them loosed to [their] derision among their enemies)
+The origin of the biblical name is uncertain; however, an Ancient Egyptian origin may indicate “aha rw” meaning “warrior lion”, For more info click here had allowed them to get out of control to the ridicule of their enemies)

 32:26 Then Mosesמשה